G-Milzink/CI_PP2_GS/README.md

 ### Rock Paper Scissors (game)
 - loads when the user clicks the appropriate icon in the header.
 - Displays an intuitively laid out interface for playing a "rock paper scissors" game.
 - Interactive elements have darker text against a light background to stand out.
+(This is consisitent throughout all three games.)
+- once the user clicks 'start' a countdown is displayed
+- once the countdown hit 'Go!' the user can then choose: Rock, Paper or Scissors.
 - user stories covered: 2, 3, 8, 9

 <details><summary>Rock Paper Scissors, pre-game</summary>